rambasnet/CPP-Fundamentals/README.md

 # C++ Fundamentals
-- Jupyter Notebooks for Learning Computer Science Foundational Concepts (CS1) using C++
+- Jupyter Notebooks for Computer Science Foundational Concepts (CS1) using C++
 - Most of the contents are based on the open source textbook: Think C++ by Allen B. Downey
 - PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)

-## Requirements
+## System Requirements
-- Linux/MacOS/WSL on Windows (Not tested on Windows itself)
+- Linux/MacOS/WSL on Windows (not tested on Windows itself)
 - Jupyter Notebook
 - xeus-cling notebook kernel to run C++ code in Jupyter
 - git client
+- G++ compiler
+- VS Code

 ## Install required tools
 - Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++, you can safely ignore this section